 In recent years, 'First Australians' has emerged as a name that recognises Aboriginal and Torres Strait Islander people as the first peoples of Australia.
 Where 'Aboriginal' and 'Indigenous' fail to represent the unique cultures of Australia's Aboriginal and Torres Strait Islander groups, using the name 'First Australians' can overcome this.
 While its use is less popular than many of the other terms described above, many have recognised it as their preferred term for respectfully referring to Aboriginal and Torres Strait Islander peoples.
 However, some take issue with the reference to 'Australia', as it compromises sovereignty for the first people that existed before 'Australia' came to be.

 Similarly to above ('First Australians'), 'First Nations' recognises Aboriginal and Torres Strait Islander people as the sovereign people of this land.
 It goes further than 'First Australians' as it recognises various language groups as separate and unique sovereign nations.
 It is widely used to describe the First Peoples in Canada and other countries across the globe.
-Given this, it fails to provide uniqueness to the Australian context and therefore is only used by a minority of Aboriginal and Torres Strait Islander people.
-However, it is still a better choice than many outdated and offensive terms described above.
+Over recent years, the use of this term has grown in popularity.
+It is a better choice than many outdated and offensive terms described above.

 I am not an Aboriginal, or indeed Indigenous, I am ... [a] First Nation’s person.
 A sovereign person from this country. - Rosalie Kunoth-Monks, Anmatyerr woman from Central Australia